tannenspiel/AE-ExtendScript_SplitText/README.md

 - Simplified compound expression checking logic
 - Improved `findCompoundSafePosition` function for more accurate position search
 - Fixed `lineSplitInfo.position` check in `updateLayerText`
+- **Added "Up" checkbox** for inverted numbering and sorting order
+  - When enabled: earliest inPoint gets highest number and is placed at bottom
+  - Fixed numbering to follow chronological order of inPoints
 - Removed debug messages
 - Updated documentation